Can Dogs Eat Vegetables? – Itsaboutdog

 Can Dogs Eat Kale?

 No, it is not suggested for dogs to eat kale.
-This is because the presence of a substance named calcium oxalate and isocyanates in the kale can cause potential threats to stones in the kidney and bladder.
+This is because the presence of calcium oxalate and isocyanates in the kale can cause potential threats to stones in the kidney and bladder.

-Kale can be nutritious for canine owners, but it will never be beneficial for the canine’s health.
-It’s better to avoid even a small amount of kale to the canine as the diseases caused due to its consumption can be fatal and life-threatening for the dog.
+Kale can be nutritious for canine owners but will never benefit their health.
+It is better to avoid even a small amount of kale in the canine as the diseases caused by its consumption can be fatal and life-threatening for the dog.

 Can Dogs Eat Potatoes?